• Skip to main content

 Trim the base of each baby artichoke and remove the outer, tougher leaves.
 Cut each choke in half and set aside.

-Heat 1 tbsp olive oil in nonstick skillet over medium-high heat and add the halved artichokes to the pan, insides facing up.
+Heat 1 tablespoon olive oil in nonstick skillet over medium-high heat and add the halved artichokes to the pan, insides facing up.
 Sprinkle sea salt and black pepper over the inside of the chokes and grill on each side for 3-5 minutes or until chokes are wilted, tender, and slightly charred.
-While grilling, mix together juice from 1/2 of lemon, 1 tbsp olive oil, garlic, basil, and a dash of sea salt.
+While grilling, mix together juice from ½ of lemon, 1 tablespoon olive oil, garlic, basil, and a dash of sea salt.

 Plate the grilled baby artichokes, insides up, and top each with the lemon-basil oil.
 Serve immediately and enjoy!